Miranda Lambert Treats Nashville Crowd To Cover Of Alan Jackson’s “Don’t Rock The Jukebox”

 Brianna Nicole Duncan / YouTube

-Those who catch Miranda Lambert on her current Wildcard Tour will get to hear a variety of songs.
-Each concert showcases her biggest hits alongside new material such as “It All Comes Out in the Wash” and “Bluebird.”
+Those who caught Miranda Lambert on her Wildcard Tour got to hear a variety of songs.
+Each concert showcased her biggest hits alongside new material such as “It All Comes Out in the Wash” and “Bluebird.”

-Lambert also throws a few cover songs into her setlist.
-During her show in Nashville on January 24, she enlisted supporting acts Cody Johnson and LANCO to help her sing Travis Tritt‘s “It’s a Great Day to Be Alive.”
+Lambert also threw a few cover songs into her setlist.
+During her show in Nashville on January 24, 2020 she enlisted supporting acts Cody Johnson and LANCO to help her sing Travis Tritt‘s “It’s a Great Day to Be Alive.”

 In addition to that collaborative cover, Lambert issued a solo rendition of another country hit…Alan Jackson‘s “Don’t Rock the Jukebox.”